Daniella Perez: Guilherme de Padua wrote a forbidden book - 07/27/2022 - Illustrated

 On several occasions, the author goes so far as to say that the channel was a “den of the gods”, in which the veteran actors had all the perks in the world and in which the emerging actors pulled the rug out from under each other.
 He insinuates, for example, that Fábio Assunção, who played the character who disputed with Bira for Yasmin’s love, called Gloria Perez to ask for her role to have more space in the plot.

 “The actors, in general, showed an absurd lack of character and principles,” he says in the book.
-“Career was more important than anything.
+“The career was more important than anything.
 Having professional interests was normal, or rather common in all professions, but the way actors acted [após o crime] was disloyal.”

 In addition, the now ex-actor claims that “Rede Globo television exercised great influence on popular opinion, often defining the political decisions taken in the country”, implying that the network could destroy anyone’s reputation.